zowe/docs-site/docs/user-guide/install-zos.md

 4. PARMLIB member

 The Zowe cross memory server started task requires a valid ZWESISPxx PARMLIB member to be found at startup.
 The file `zowe_install_dir/files/zss/SAMPLIB/ZWESIP00` contains the default configuration values.
-You can copy this member to your system PARMLIB data set, or else allocate the default PDS data set ZWES.SISAMP that is specified in the ZWESIS01 started task JCL.
+You can copy this member to your system PARMLIB data set, or allocate the default PDS data set ZWES.SISAMP that is specified in the ZWESIS01 started task JCL.

 5. Security requirements for the cross memory server